USS Ormsby: Invasions of Peleliu and Leyte

 Ormsby trained Marines of the famed 1st Marine Division at Guadalcanal prior to landing them at Pelelieu, Palau Islands.
 Proceeding to Hollandia and loading Army units, she made another assault at Leyte in the Philippines on 20 October with a rerun on 14 November.

 In the latter part of November Ormsby was finally given a rest and she returned to the United States for availability.

 Leaving California behind, Ormsby with Seabees from Port Hueneme set course for Guam, arriving on 11 April 1945 and then returning to Portland, Oregon on 22 May with a full load of returning service veterans.

 After hostilities

 Making another Magic Carpet run with veterans in June, Ormsby returned to San Francisco via Tinian and Saipan from Guam on 13 July.
 She departed San Francisco on 31 July en route to Manila to lift members of the 43rd Division to Tokyo, arriving there on 13 September.

 Transport missions

-Weathering a typhoon she returned to Guam and embarked troops for Tsingtao, China participating in the occupation landings there.
+Weathering a typhoon she returned to Guam and embarked troops for Qingdao, China participating in the occupation landings there.
 Underway on 17 October, Ormsby sailed first to Manila and then to Haiphong, French Indochina where she embarked the 62nd Chinese Army for Formosa.
 She landed the Chinese occupation forces at Port Saei on 18 November and sailed for Manila arriving 21 November.

 In December Ormsby made one more Magic Carpet voyage to Portland, Oregon, arriving on the 20th.
 This was her final passage after untiring war effort.